-In our update below for last month’s developments in this area of the law, we report on five significant court cases involving companies in the transportation industry that use ICs as an integral part of their business model.
+In my update below for last month’s developments in this area of the law, I report on five significant court cases involving companies in the transportation industry that use ICs as an integral part of their business model.
 Each of the cases suggests rough sailing for such businesses if they do not enhance their compliance with IC laws.

 In this latest NLRB case, because the Board regards the waiver of the right to bring or join a class and collective action as an independent violation of the NLRA, the General Counsel of the NLRB may well have pleaded the misclassification charge as an “add on.”
 These types of IC complaints may continue to be issued until the term of the current General Counsel, a former top lawyer for a leading industrial union, expires in November 2017 and a new General Counsel is appointed by the incoming President.